 The Campus Director or Academic Dean (or designee) will provide written notification of SAP Not Met within seven (7) calendar days (excluding holidays) after the term start.
 The SAP Not Met notification will indicate that the student will be withdrawn unless they successfully appeal by written request within five (5) days.
-If the appeal is accepted, the student is placed on probation.
+If the appeal is accepted, the student is placed on Financial Aid Probation.

-Probation
+Financial Aid Probation

-Probation is the term for which the student's appeal has been accepted and progress is monitored under an Academic Progress Plan.
-All students on probation must be placed on an Academic Plan.
-During the period of probation, students will continue to be eligible for financial aid.
+Financial Aid (FA) Probation is the term for which the student's appeal has been accepted and progress is monitored under an Academic Progress Plan.
+All students on FA probation must be placed on an Academic Plan.
+During the period of FA probation, students will continue to be eligible for financial aid.

-While on probation, unless students improve their CGPA and/or rate of progress toward completion, in accordance with their Academic Progress Plan, they will be withdrawn from their program and become ineligible for further financial aid.
-A student will remain on probation as long as he or she is meeting the requirements of his or her Academic Plan.
+While on FA probation, unless students improve their CGPA and/or rate of progress toward completion, in accordance with their Academic Progress Plan, they will be withdrawn from their program and become ineligible for further financial aid.
+A student will remain on FA probation as long as he or she is meeting the requirements of his or her Academic Plan.
 The Plan is not to exceed three (3) terms.